HugiSimon/Video-Compressor/README.md

 ### How it works (brief)
 - The app estimates an upper-bound output size using: size ≈ duration × (total kb/s) / 8, with a safety margin and capped video bitrate (x264 CBR-like via `-maxrate`/`-bufsize`) and 128 kb/s audio when audio is kept.
 - Output is written to the same directory as the input video.
 If the app can’t write there, it falls back to the user’s Downloads folder.
+- For GIF exports, a dedicated FFmpeg palette workflow is used (`palettegen`/`paletteuse`).
+The bitrate slider does not apply to GIF; control size/quality using Resolution and FPS.
+The shown size estimate for GIF is heuristic (based on frames and pixels) and provided for guidance.

 ### Troubleshooting
 - “FFmpeg not available”: place `ffmpeg.exe` and `ffprobe.exe` next to `VideoCompressor.exe`, or install FFmpeg and add it to PATH.